Volkswagen Golf GTE interior, dashboard & comfort

-Leather upholstery is a £2,100 option that also brings heated and cooled front seats and electric driver's seat adjustment.
-You can also specify an uprated navigation system with internet connectivity and gesture control for £1,600, curtain airbags for £335 and a digital key – a system that lets you use your phone instead of a traditional fob – for £215.
+Leather upholstery is an option that also brings heated and cooled front seats and electric driver's seat adjustment.
+You can also specify an uprated navigation system with internet connectivity and gesture control, curtain airbags and a 'digital key' – a system that lets you use your phone instead of a traditional fob.

 Infotainment, apps & sat nav

-Put simply, we're not the biggest fans of the new Golf's infotainment system.
+Put simply, we're not the biggest fans of the Golf's infotainment system.
 The 10-inch measurement of the driver's display is slightly misleading, as we find it a little too small to be read easily.
-The main central screen measures in at 10 inches, but the software can lag from time to time and it's much too easy to get lost within sub-menus.
+The main screen measures in at 10 inches, but the software can lag from time to time and it's easy to get lost in sub-menus.